The Myths and Realities -1099 vs W-2 for Loan Originators!

 So, let’s start at the beginning.

-The IRS and Departments of Labor (DOL) (Federal and State) usually start with the presumption that ALL workers are “employees” until they prove they meet the Independent Contractor status, a burden which mortgage loan originators cannot meet.
+The IRS and Departments of Labor (DOL) (Federal and State) start with the presumption that ALL workers are “employees” until they prove they meet the Independent Contractor status, a burden which mortgage loan originators cannot meet.

 “But they are outside salespeople!”
 “They work independently!”
 “I don’t tell them when to work!”
 “They are remote!”